tobias-fyi/nearfuturetalk/content/tech-term-velocity.md

 ## Sci-fi, IRL

 This essay is the first in a series of data-driven essays, Sci-fi IRL, that will explore the relationship between science-fiction and IRL (in real life) science, technology, and philosophy.
+It was originally published on my personal site, [tobias.fyi](https://tobias.fyi/technical-terminology-velocity.html).

 ## Introduction